 The algorithms which had led them to believe he was heading home for the weekend had been firing advertisements for food and entertainment to be consumed on his own in his apartment.
 As soon as he failed to enter the building they recalculated, taking in his movement and his regular pattern of behaviour for a Friday night, and began to feed him a new feast of ads.

 ‘Nothing says I love you like flowers.
-Show Karen how much she means.’
+Show Hannah how much she means.’

 ‘How was your meal last night, Harry?
-Fifteen per cent off tonight at Sarah’s for you and Karen.’
+Fifteen per cent off tonight at Sarah’s for you and Hannah.’

 ‘Passion’s Drive, from Nico’s range of premier scents, guaranteed to get the girl every time.’